jwright303/Collision-Avoidance-For-Autonomous-Mobile-Robots/README.md

 # CA-ASMR

+### Importance of Collision Avoidance for AMR

+Today, robots are becoming increasingly more and more popular and used in many industries.
+Robots need to maneuver around their environment safely and require a system to detect objects.
+Our project Collision Avoidance for Autonomous Mobile Robots aims to become the vision for autonomous mobile robots through the use of a suite of detection tools.
+These tools are developed to assist the autonomous mobile robots in avoiding collisions with objects such as boxes, tables, chairs, as well as avoiding falling off edges/cliffs like sidewalks.
+These detection tools utilize point cloud simulation and bounding boxes as the tools for achieving the object and edge detection.
+We used simulated data when initially developing the tools.
+Then we proceeded to obtain some data captured by a ESPROS TOF camera 660, that is in the form of a depth image.
+These depth images are then converted to a point cloud for usable information used the detection tools.
+Some applications that object and edge detection might be useful in would include warehouse management, delivery services, cars (self-driving/additional features), security cameras, and so much more.
+All of these applications would benefit primarily from the increase of efficiency and consequently drive up the profit margin for businesses who incorporate these tools into their operations.

+### Our experience beginning

+To begin developing and continue the work for this project, you will need to install ROS2 on your system for the robot operating system, as well as QTcreator the IDE.
+The ROS2 Galactic installation instructions can be found at https://docs.ros.org/en/galactic/Installation.html.
+The QTcreator installation can be found at https://www.qt.io/download, selecting the try qt option.
+Similarly like the software required for development.
+You will also require a ESPROS TOF camera 660 as the capturing device https://www.espros.com/photonics/tofcam660/#pictures.

+Before using the ESPROS TOF camera 660, you will first need to calibrate the specifications of the camera to correctly utilize it.
+We would recommend that you should ask for guidance from PreAct Technologies (our project partner at the time) as to what the ESPROS TOF camera 660 specifications should be.
+After the calibration of the camera specifications, the raw data captured from the ESPROS TOF camera 660 will then need to be exported as a ply file usable for point clouds.
+There are multiple methods available to export the raw data captured from the camera to a ply file.
+Specifically EPROS has their own software interface for the camera that contains a feature to export as a ply file.
+Other methods include using functions from modules such as open3d and h5 to convert the depth image into a ply file.
+Initially our group used the ESPROS software to convert the raw data to ply files.
+But we were experiencing issues so, our group has been utilizing the depth images captured from the camera and converting them to ply files.

 ## Setup
 ### Needed Packages
 To start working with this project, first make sure h5py, opencv (python), numpy, and open3d are installed <br>